home-assistant/home-assistant.io/source/_integrations/salus.markdown

   - '@cipacda'
 ---

-The `salus` integration lets control your connected [IT500 Salus](https://salus-it500.com/public/login.php) thermostat to control your home temperature.
+The Salus integration lets control your connected [IT500 Salus](https://salus-it500.com/public/login.php) thermostat to control your home temperature.

 There is currently support for the following device types within Home Assistant: